MENU

 “Every day we put pounds of foreign substances (food, drinks, medicines, food supplements) in our mouths.
 However, we hope that the body can distinguish friend from enemy.”
 Elizabeth Lipsky, a well-known American expert in the field of therapeutic nutrition says.
 “The digestive system is the centre of our immune system.
 It controls our metabolism, the synthesis of vitamins and communicates with other systems of the body.”

-Intestinal bacteria and digestion process
+Intestinal bacteria and the digestion process

 Intestinal bacteria play an essential role in food digestion.
-Scientists have discovered that they can recycle what the human body cannot absorb without their participation.
+Scientists have discovered they can recycle what the human body cannot absorb without their participation.

 Intestinal microflora